-Five Extreme E races are scheduled to take place from March 2021: Arctic, Amazon Rainforest, Desert, Glacier and Coastal.
-Each race is a two-day event: qualifying takes place on day one to determine the top four runners who will progress through to the final on day two.
-The team that performs the longest jump on the first jump of each race will get win a Hyperdrive award that will provide an additional boost of speed.
+Five Extreme E races are scheduled to take place in 2021: Desert, Ocean, Arctic, Amazon, Glacier.
+Each race is a two-day event; qualifying on day one will determine the top four runners who each progress to the final on day two.
+The team that performs the longest jump on the first jump of each race will get a "Hyperdrive" speed boost.

 How to live stream Extreme E for free

 Of course, the free-to-air streams only accessible to those in the UK.
 If you happen to be outside the UK, you'll need to use a VPN to access these live streams without being blocked.

 The solution is to sign-up to a VPN risk free with a 30-day money-back guarantee.
 So, if you can't get it to work for any reason, then you can simply cancel and won't be out of pocket.
 Take a look below and we'll show you how that's done.

 How to watch Extreme E from abroad using a VPN

 Even if you have subscribed to the relevant Extreme E rights holders, you won't be able to access them when outside your own country.
 The service will know your location based on your IP address, and will automatically block your access.

 A Virtual Private Network (VPN) helps you get around this obstacle.
 VPNs are a doddle to use and create a private connection between your device and the internet.
 All the information passing back and forth is entirely encrypted.